-Rendering a set of tabs as an accordion is governed by the Responsive Threshold setting.
+Rendering a set of tabs as an accordion is governed by the edit dialog of the first Magic Tabs block in a set of tabs by setting Edit Block > Advanced > Accordion responsive threshold.
 When a screen or browser window is smaller than the configured threshold, Magic Tabs will translate the tabbed sections into an accordion rather than the usual set of tabs.

-To render a set of tabs as an accordion for large screens, simply set the Responsive Threshold to an arbitrarily big number such as 10000.
+To render a set of tabs as an accordion for large screens, simply set the Accordion responsive threshold to an arbitrarily big number such as 10,000.
 This will be bigger than any browser window and the responsive adjustment in Magic Tabs will always render the tab set as an accordion.

 The most natural transition to use with an accordion is a simple slide up/down, as used on this page.
 Its what users have come to expect.
 Nevertheless, the entire suite of transitions provided with Magic Tabs are available for use with accordions, so if you are feeling adventurous, you can experiment with some unusual effects.

-The Responsive Threshold is set separately for each individual tab set, so you can mix accordion formatted tabs, horizontal tab sets and vertical tab sets on the same page and even nested inside one another.
+The Accordion responsive threshold is set separately for each individual tab set, so you can mix accordion formatted tabs, horizontal tab sets and vertical tab sets on the same page and even nested inside one another.

-The other small CSS adjustment is to show a pointer cursor over an open accordion heading to indicate it can be clicked to close.
-Should you configure Magic Tabs to always have one accordion section open, that is the line of CSS you will need to remove.
+By default Edit Block > Global > Accordion always open is set to 'May be fully closed', To facilitate this, the other small CSS adjustment in the block template is to show a pointer cursor over an open accordion heading to indicate it can be clicked to close.
+Should you configure Magic Tabs Edit Block > Global > Accordion always open to 'Always one section open', that is the line of CSS you may want to remove.

 Vertical tab templates are a little more difficult to reconfigure as an accordion.
-For these, much of the corresponding horizontal tab template also needs to be repeated with the .jl_magic_tabs_accordion selector.
+For these, much of the corresponding horizontal tab template also needs to be incorporated into the .jl_magic_tabs_accordion selector.